xiaoleiwww/sniff_out/README.md

-# Sniff Out - VR-smell interaction game
+# Sniff Out - smell interaction game

 **Introduction**:

-The "Sniff Out - VR-smell interaction game" is a game that combines virtual reality (VR) technology with olfactory interactions.
+The "Sniff Out - smell interaction game" is a game that combines 3D gaming technology with olfactory interactions.
 In this game, players find themselves in a meticulously designed maze environment where they interact with elements within the game to explore and solve puzzles.
 The core feature of the game is the integration of smell as an interactive component, enhancing the player’s sense of immersion and depth of experience.

 **Gameplay**: